kylemcdonald/CameraHacking/readme.md

 ###RemoteUpload

 Extends the ManualTrigger sketch, using the `curl` command line utility to upload an image to a remote server.
 This is useful for installations that require viewing/exhibition/storage at a very different place than the capture location.
 The `upload.sh` script should be modified to include your ftp information (username, password, server).

+###WhereYouWere

+"Where you were, where you are going" is a contributed example from [Mark](https://twitter.com/#!/ProxyMark), [Leigha](https://twitter.com/#!/spare_ohs) and Adam, who all attended the Studio-X camera hacking workshop.
+"It mostly captures the space you just evacuated".